OP Succinct

 ParameterDescription

-finalizationPeriodThe time period (in seconds) after which a proposed output becomes finalized.
-Specifically, the time period after which you can withdraw your funds against the proposed output.
+finalizationPeriodThe time period (in seconds) after which a proposed output becomes finalized and withdrawals can be processed.
+Default: 0.

 --rpc-url $L1_RPC \